 “Doing restorative justice practices doesn’t happen overnight, but I feel like it would really benefit schools if they took the time and actually practiced it and learned from it and worked together to do it,” St. Omer says.
 “Having a heavy police presence in schools doesn’t help anybody.
 It’s the same thing repeating every year.”

 For young activists like St. Omer, Colon and Cabanas, the reforms don’t go all the way but nonetheless signify the beginning of a major change.
-Time will tell how the new approach to safety plays out, given that it leaves much to the discretion of educators and safety agents, who aren’t going anywhere.
+Time will tell how the new approach to safety plays out, given that it leaves much to the discretion of educators and to safety agents — who aren’t going anywhere.

 The Urban Youth Collaborative wants the metal detectors gone and a full ban on arrests, summonses and juvenile reports for minor infractions and misdemeanors.